 I’m not sure how many people are aware and actually using this, but it is indeed possible to take an XML output file from Nmap and pass it to an XML processor (like

-xsltproc) that will turn it into an HTML file, like the one shown in the image below:
+xsltproc) that will turn it into an HTML file.

 However, this approach has a few drawbacks in my opinion.
 First of all, unless Nmap was started with the

 --webxml switch, one has to go throw every single output file to replace the XSL stylesheet reference so to make it point to the exact location of the

 nmap.xsl file on the current machine.
 Second, and more importantly, this still doesn’t scale.